balouf/package-helper-3/CONTRIBUTING.rst

 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.

+3. The pull request should work for the last three stable Python release, e.g. 3.9, 3.10, and 3.11 if Python 3.11 is the latest stable version.